The author who would like to submit the manuscript has to consider the points below:

 Heading 3 (Capital at the beginning of the words, italic-bold, left alignment, 11 pts)

 16. Figure.
-The figure has to be presented in good resolution and use identity such as number and title posted below the figure, bold, font size 11 points, center-alignment.
-The figure has to be mentioned in the paragraph
+The figure shall be presented in average to high resolution, identified using the number and title below the figure, and written in bold font 10 pt Center alignment.
+The figure shall be mentioned in the paragraph

-17. All citations and references have to be written down in References using the American Psychological Association (APA) style 7th edition, arranged alphabetically and chronologically, and suggested using a reference manager application, such as Mendeley.
+17. All citations and references must be written down in References using the American Psychological Association (APA) style 7th edition, arranged alphabetically and chronologically, and suggested using a reference manager application, such as Mendeley.

-18. Do check each referred article for accuracy and make sure every quoted work in the article is written in the References.
+18. Check each referred article for accuracy and make sure every quoted work in the article is written in the References.
 Works that are not cited but mentioned in the References will be omitted by the Chief Editor.

 All manuscripts are anonymously studied by the reviewers (blind review) appointed by the Chief Editor according to their expertise.
-The author is given a chance to revise the manuscript based on the reviewer’s or the Chief Editor’s recommendation/advice.
+The author can revise the manuscript based on the reviewer’s or the Chief Editor’s recommendation/advice.
 The decision of publication or rejection will be informed through the author’s correspondence address.

-The Chief Editor has the right to modify and correct the grammar, diction, spelling, and writing of the published manuscript without changing or reducing the substance.
+The Chief Editor can modify and correct the published manuscript's grammar, diction, spelling, and writing without changing or reducing the substance.

 Everything related to citing permission or computer software usage in writing the manuscript or any other things related to copyright done by the author, along with all its legal consequences, becomes the author’s full responsibility.

 Every article sent to the Editorial Secretariat of the National Health Insurance Journal is free of charge.
-The article processing and publication fees are fully borne by the publisher of the National Health Insurance Journal.
+The publisher of the National Health Insurance Journal fully bears the article processing and publication fees.
 An author whose manuscript is published will get a copy of the publishing proof and two copies of the printing proof.
 Unpublished manuscripts will not be returned.

 Book: